Faculty/Staff Directory

 Erickson, K. (2015).
 Evidence considerations for mobile devices in the occupational therapy process.
 Open Journal of Occupational Therapy, 3(2). http://dx.doi.org/10.15453/2168-6408.1132

 Dr. Erickson is continuously involved with civic community service.
-She is currently a hospital advocate with Programs for Aid to Victims of Sexual Assault (PAVSA).
+She has served as a hospital advocate with Programs for Aid to Victims of Sexual Assault (PAVSA).
 She was the co-founder of the Duluth Area Special and Sled Hockey organization, which has been in operation since 2011 providing community hockey opportunities in both competitive and casual experiences for individuals of all abilities and needs.
-She also takes on frequent volunteer roles within the Hermantown Youth Hockey Association and her church organization.
+She is active on her church council and leads mental health initiatives for her congregration.
+She is certified as a Revelation Wellness Fitness Instructor to provide faith-based health and wellness.

 Jamie Hunter, MA, OTR/L